openwallet-foundation/project-proposals/projects/vc-api-implementation.md

 Easy to adapt new feature requirements and changes since the implementation is generic (can be used for different use-cases, energy use case is one of them).

-The VC API specification was presented to the Open Wallet Foundation Architecture Special Interest Group during the 2023-04-24 meeting (https://github.com/openwallet-foundation/architecture-sig/wiki/2023-04-24-Meeting-Minutes).
+The VC API specification was presented to the [Open Wallet Foundation Architecture Special Interest Group during the 2023-04-24 meeting](https://github.com/openwallet-foundation/architecture-sig/wiki/2023-04-24-Meeting-Minutes).
 This project was used during the demonstration portion of the presentation.

 ## Project Motivation and History